Which of the following statements is NOT true regarding the diffe... | Study Prep in Pearson+

 1

-Step 1: Understand the key characteristics of goods and services.
-Goods are tangible items that can be touched and stored, while services are intangible and cannot be physically stored.
+Step 1: Understand the key characteristics that differentiate goods from services.
+Goods are tangible items that can be touched and stored, while services are intangible and cannot be physically possessed.

-Step 2: Recognize that goods can be stored for future use, but services are typically consumed at the time they are produced, meaning production and consumption often happen simultaneously for services.
+Step 2: Analyze the statement 'Goods are tangible, while services are intangible.'
+This is a fundamental and true distinction between goods and services.

-Step 3: Analyze the statement about resale: Goods can generally be resold in secondary markets (like used cars or secondhand electronics), whereas services usually cannot be resold because they are consumed at the point of delivery and are intangible.
+Step 3: Examine the statement 'Goods are usually produced before consumption, whereas services are often produced and consumed simultaneously.'
+This reflects the simultaneity characteristic of services and is true.

 Watch next